whiskey/markdown-cv/index.md

 `07/2009-03/2012` **University of Hildesheim**

 - **Information management and -technology**
-- Unfinished Master of Science; focus on applied machine learning and artificial intelligence; grade point average 1.9 at ~50% progress
+- Unfinished Master of Science; focus on applied machine learning and artificial intelligence; grade point average 1.9

 `10/2004-06/2009` **University of Hildesheim**